Septage servicing operator certification

 For more information on the Operator–in–Charge designation, please refer to the OIC tab.

 An OIT may engage in septage servicing under the direction of an operator–in–charge for up to 12 months without being certified.
 OITs do not need to accumulate continuing education credits.
-In order to continue operating, OITs must take a certification exam during the Operator Certification Program's state-wide exam day, held twice a year.
+In order to continue operating, OITs must take a certification exam online within the 12 month OIT period.

 To become an OIT, an individual must be registered using the Septage Operator–in–Training Registration Application (Form 3400-174), found on the forms web page.
 The fee for registering an OIT is $25.
-Someone that has already been an OIT may not re–register for another OIT period.
+Someone that has already been an OIT may not re–register for at least five years.

 Portable Restroom Servicing Assistants (PRSA)